topherchris420/orpheus-resonance-protocol/README.md

 The **Pegasus Simulation Interface** is a next-generation, web-based command and control (C2) dashboard designed for high-stakes, information-rich environments.
 It serves as a powerful tool for enhancing the situational awareness and cognitive performance of a human operator.

-This application fuses tactical data, intelligence feeds, and real-time biometric monitoring into a single, intuitive interface.
+This app fuses tactical data, intelligence feeds, and real-time biometric monitoring into a single, intuitive interface.
 By providing a holistic view of the operational landscape and the operator's own physiological state, the system aims to improve decision-making, reduce cognitive load, and increase mission effectiveness.

 This project is a high-fidelity front-end prototype built with **React, TypeScript, and Vite**.
 It uses simulated data to showcase its rich feature set and user experience.